Interdisciplinary Career Immersion – Mentorship Program

 • Jul–Sep

-Weekly internship reflections submitted by students.
-Final report due after internship.
+Weekly Career Immersion reflections submitted by students.
+Final report due after Career Immersion.

 • Aug–Sep